-Certain Plan investments in Company common stock and mutual funds are managed by Fidelity.
+Certain Plan investments in Company common stock, a common collective trust and mutual funds are managed by Fidelity.
 Purchases and sales of these funds are performed in the open market at fair value and qualify as party-in-interest transactions under ERISA regulations.
 These transactions are permitted under the provisions of the Plan and are specifically exempt from the prohibition of party-in-interest transactions under ERISA.

-The Plan permits participants to direct their investments to the KLA-Tencor Stock Fund; such fund invests in the common stock of the Company.
-In July 2002, the Committee limited investments in the KLA-Tencor Stock Fund to 25% of a participant's account.
-Aggregate investment in Company common stock through the KLA-Tencor Stock Fund was as follows at June 30:
+The Plan permits participants to direct their investments to the KLA-Tencor Stock; such fund invests in the common stock of the Company.
+The investment in the KLA-Tencor Stock is limited to 25% of a participant's account.
+Aggregate investment in Company stock was as follows at June 30:

-2004 2003

-Number of shares 539,177 573,329

-Fair value \$ 26,624,568 \$ 26,636,869
+Number of shares 516,397 539,177 Fair value \$ 22,556,209 \$ 26,624,568